-The Masonic Leadership Training Program is an integral part of Florida Freemasonry and is recognized by the Craft as a staple program in our Masonic Education System and is required per the Digest of Masonic Law Chapter 19.03.03.
-Every Brother who is nominated and elected to the office of Worshipful Master, Senior Warden, or Junior Warden of any Particular Lodge shall have completed and received the Masonic Leadership Training Certificate and his completion be recorded on his profile at Grand Lodge prior to his installation.
-The Masonic Leadership Program consists of fifteen workshops to assist in the development of Lodge Leadership.
+The Masonic Leadership Training Program is an integral part of Florida Freemasonry, recognized by the Craft as a staple program within our Masonic Education System, and is required per the Digest of Masonic Law, Regulation 19.03.3 "Every Brother nominated and elected to the office of Worshipful Master, Senior Warden, or Junior Warden of any Particular Lodge must have completed and received the Masonic Leadership Training Certificate, with his completion recorded in his profile at Grand Lodge, prior to his installation."

+The Masonic Leadership Program consists of fifteen workshops designed to assist in the development of Lodge Leadership.
 Below is the syllabus of the program:

 - 1. Lodge Officer Training

 - 2. Worshipful Master Duties

 - 3. Planning Your Year

 - 4. Becoming the Worshipful Master

 - 5. Running Your Lodge

 - 6. Lodge Committees

 - 7. Petitions and Investigations Committees

 - 8. Communications

 - 9. Finances and Budgets

 - 10. Membership

 - 11. Lodge Renewal

 - 12. Ritual

 - 13. Service

 - 14. Event Organization

-- 15. Additional Programs (any program approved by State Chairman)
+- 15. Additional Programs (any program approved by the State Chairman)

-The Masonic Leadership Training Committee consists of representatives from every Zone and District throughout the State of Florida whose sole responsibility is to support every Particular Lodge in meeting their prescribed goals referenced in Regulation 19.03.03.
-The committee will provide in person and/or Zoom training in all Particular Lodges, online, or a prescribed location by the Committee Member.
+The Masonic Leadership Training Committee consists of representatives from every Zone and District throughout the State of Florida.
+Their sole responsibility is to support each Particular Lodge in meeting the prescribed goals referenced in Regulation 19.03.3.
+The committee will provide in-person and/or Zoom training in all Particular Lodges, online, or at a location prescribed by the Committee Member.
 Training will be scheduled by State/Zone/District Committee members throughout the year.

-It is our goal to provide our time and assistance as much and as frequently as needed to allow your Lodges to obtain Masonic Education Achievement Award Points for participation: three points for each Elected Officer who completes the entire course; two points for each Appointed Officer who completes the course; one point for each member who completes the entire course -30 points maximum.
+It is our goal to provide time and assistance as frequently as needed to allow your Lodges to earn Masonic Education Achievement Award Points for participation:

+- Three points for each Elected Officer who completes the entire course - Two points for each Appointed Officer who completes the entire course - One point for each member who completes the entire course (maximum of 30 points)